dy1z/docs/content/docs/configuration/build-paths.md

 Path to the Tailwind CSS config file to use.

-You can use this to customize Tailwind for any build scenario.
+You can use this to specify a Tailwind config file for any build scenario.

-For example, you might want to:
+For example, you might want to use a separate Tailwind config, where you:

-- define fewer theming options for an environment (faster CSS compilation)
+- define fewer theming options (faster CSS compilation)
-- disable `!important` in ⚡4email templates
+- disable `!important` (like in ⚡4email templates)
 - use different Tailwind plugins

 <div class="bg-gray-100 border-l-4 border-gradient-b-orange-dark p-4 mb-4 text-md" role="alert">
+  <div class="font-semibold mb-2">No effect in Front Matter</div>
-  <div class="text-gray-600">Since Tailwind CSS is compiled <em>only once</em>, before Templates are built, using <code class="shiki-inline">build.tailwind.config</code> in Front Matter will have no effect.</div>
+  <div class="text-gray-600">Since Tailwind CSS is compiled only once, <em>before</em> Templates are built, using <code class="shiki-inline">build.tailwind.config</code> in Front Matter will have no effect.</div>
 </div>

 ## assets